 - Hon.
 Kigyagi Arimpa John Senior Presidential Advisor on Environment & Climate Change; Member of Parliament (Ret.); Conservation Biologist, Uganda

 - Aftab Ahmad Chattha, Ph.D.
-President, National Academy of Young Scientists (NAYS); Chairman, Center for Education, Science & Technology, Pakistan
+President of the National Academy of Young Scientists (NAYS), Founder and Chairman of the Center for Education, Science, and Technology (CEST), Pakistan

 - Ricardo Navarro, D.Sc.
 Founder and President, Center for Appropriate Technology (CESTA), El Salvador

 - Col. Brian Rees, M.D., M.P.H.
 Command Surgeon, Medical Corps, US Army Reserve, USA; Brigade Surgeon, Afghanistan